scrapy/scrapy/docs/intro/overview.rst

 requests at the same time, in a fault-tolerant way) Scrapy also gives you control over the politeness of the crawl through :ref:`a few settings
 <topics-settings-ref>`.
 You can do things like setting a download delay between
-each request, limiting amount of concurrent requests per domain or per IP, and even :ref:`using an auto-throttling extension <topics-autothrottle>` that tries to figure out these automatically.
+each request, limiting the amount of concurrent requests per domain or IP, and even :ref:`using an auto-throttling extension <topics-autothrottle>` that tries to figure this out automatically.

 .. note::